 Case-in-point.
 In my training for SBT GRVL, I’ve occasionally had to resort to riding in the heat of the day (not ideal).
 With temperatures approaching 100-degrees, helmet ventilation comes into play, big time.
 All that air flow is felt and appreciated on the hottest of days.
 Aiding that breathability are the minimalistic SPIN (Shearing Pad INside) pads that allow a close-to-noggin fit without anything getting in the way of that beautiful airflow.
 Notably, SPIN replaces MIPS in POC’s lineup and does so with a simpler solution.

 The debate of MIPS vs. SPIN can go on for days and I can only touch the surface of it here.
 If you want all the details, do some Google searches and hop into a contentious debate, if you so choose.
 POC, like Kali Protectives, has gone the route of enhancing the performance of the pads themselves, instead of adding the MIPS rotational liner.
 SPIN pads are unique and feature an obviously “slippery” feel when you push them in any direction.
-That movement is meant to absorb rotational impacts while giving the helmet a superior feel.
+That pad movement is meant to absorb all impacts while giving the helmet a superior feel.

 It’s definitely cool comparing SPIN with MIPS among the helmets I’ve got in the garage.
 I’m not pitching my MIPS helmets, but I can see how SPIN works and feel confident trusting the folks at POC on their word.
 I have one caveat though — why don’t the SPIN pads appear in the rear-third of the helmet?
 They only extend about two-thirds the way back inside the helmet.
 What about rear, rotational impacts?
 (I’m still waiting on an official response from POC.)